-So you’ve decided to take up the challenge of writing an original piece for the Pianist Composing Competition – congratulations!
-Whether you’re a novice composer or you’ve already tried your hand at writing a piece, you may be wondering how to begin and what the jury is looking for.
+So you’ve decided to take up the challenge of writing an original piece – congratulations!
+Whether you’re a novice composer or you’ve already tried your hand at writing a piece, you may be wondering how to begin.

 To answer these questions, I’ve spoken with two of the competition’s judges (music educator Nigel Scaife and composer, arranger and pianist John Kember) along with Pam Wedgwood, music educator and composer for Faber Music.
 All three offer practical advice based on their own experiences – advice that we hope will make you sit down and commit your music to paper (or computer) to be shared with Pianist.

 How can I turn that little tune that I’ve made up into a fully-fledged piece for the Competition?

 John Kember: Consider the overall form.
 A simple A-B-A pattern will work for a short piece.
 Don’t be afraid to repeat a phrase, and avoid too many rhythmic patterns.
 Look at a few tunes that are ‘catchy’ and see how the tune develops.
 It also helps to think ‘question and answer’ to develop a first phrase.

 Pam Wedgwood: Find a few basic chords that sound right with your melody.
 When you have played around for a while, things may emerge naturally.
 Don’t be afraid to follow your instincts!
 After a while, you can start thinking about a structure.
 You could start with tune A (your original melody), follow it with tune B (an answering phrase in a relative key) and then go back to tune A. Use different textures and colours to make your piece as interesting to the listener as possible.
 Whatever you write will be an original work – no one else has written it before!